EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 concerns about the wide variety of novel double jeopardy claims spawned in the wake of Halper."
-The novel claim that we had recognized in Halper turned out not to be so "rare" after all, and the test we adopted in that case --- "overwhelmingly disproportionate" --- had "proved unworkable."
+The novel claim that we had recognized in Halper turned out not to be so "rare" after all, and the test we adopted in that case---"overwhelmingly disproportionate"---had "proved unworkable."
 We thus abandoned the Halper rule, ruing our "ill considered" "deviation from longstanding double jeopardy principles."